 - 81. Plaintiffs repeat, reallege, and incorporate by reference the allegations contained in paragraphs 1 through 41 as though fully stated herein. - 82.
-Defendants manufactured, distributed and sold JUUL nicotine dispensing devices and nicotine products. - 83.
-Defendants were aware that the JUUL nicotine dispensing devices and nicotine products had potential risks that were known and knowable in light of scientific and medical knowledge that was generally accepted in the scientific community at the time of design, manufacture, distribution, and sale of JUUL nicotine dispensing devices and nicotine products. - 84.
+Defendants manufactured, distributed and sold JUUL nicotine dispensing devices and nicotine products. - Products had potential risks that were known and knowable in light of scientific and medical knowledge that was generally accepted in the scientific community at the time of design, manufacture, distribution, and sale of JUUL nicotine dispensing devices and nicotine products. - 84.
 The use of JUUL nicotine dispensing devices and nicotine products presented a substantial danger of causing nicotine addiction when minors used a JUUL nicotine dispensing devices or nicotine products in an intended or reasonably foreseeable way. - 85.
 Plaintiffs and Class Members could not recognize the potential risks of using a JUUL nicotine dispensing devices and nicotine products because Defendants intentionally downplayed, misrepresented, and/or failed to warn of the risks of nicotine content and addiction that the JUUL nicotine dispensing devices and nicotine products posed.